Australian Nurses' Dictionary

 Description

-The only pocket-sized dictionary on the market specific to nurses in Australia and New Zealand
+Fully updated and revised, the trusted Australian Nurses’ Dictionary, 6e remains the only pocket-sized dictionary specific to Australia and New Zealand.

-The Australian Nurses’ Dictionary has long been a recommended university book for undergraduate nursing and midwifery students.
-It is also popular with students completing a TAFE Diploma of Nursing, and nurses and midwives returning to the workforce.
+Compiled by Jennie King, Rhonda Hawley and Barbara Weller, this dictionary features comprehensive nursing definitions, guidelines, terminology, policies and procedures, and provides a quick reference source for students and nurses in the clinical setting.

-The only pocket-sized ANZ-specific dictionary available, Australian Nurses’ Dictionary is highly-regarded within the nursing profession.
-Nurses and nursing students carry this quick-reference guide with them, finding the right definition with the flick of a thumb.
+In addition to numerous everyday nursing terms, definitions extend to include specialist areas such as complementary therapies, health informatics, nursing management, midwifery, education, research and ethics.

 Key Features